omahs/imx-docs/docs/main/guides/wallet-sdk-ui-guide.md

             <td>MetaMask + GameStop</td>
             <td><img src="/img/wallet-sdk-ui-guide/sign.png" alt="Signature Request" width="70%" height="70%" /></td>
             <td>
-                Useful to include:
+                Not mandatory, but useful to include:
                 <ul>
-                    <li>Explanation of why there are multiple signature requests from the non-custodial wallet</li>
+                    <li>An explanation of why there are multiple signature requests from the non-custodial wallet for:</li>
                     <ul>
-                        <li>Connecting an account</li>
+                        <li>Connecting to a user wallet</li>
-                        <li>Signature request for access</li>
+                        <li>Requesting for the user's signature</li>
-                        <li>Setting up a IMX Key (needed on the first time only)</li>
+                        <li>Setting up an Immutable X layer 2 wallet key (only needed the first time a user connects with Immutable X - this is user registration)</li>
                     </ul>
-                    <li>If having both Metamask and Gamestop as wallet options, explain somehow that having both plugins at the same time can cause issues to the wallet connection</li>
+                    <li>If MetaMask and GameStop are both provided as wallet options, explain that having both plugins at the same time can create wallet connection issues</li>
                 </ul>
             </td>
         </tr>